Stable black holes in lower dimensional $f(\mathbb{Q})$ non-metric gravity: Introduction

 The aim of the present study is to derive charged/non-charged $(2+1)$-dimensional black hole solutions within the quadratic form of $f(\mathbb{Q})$ and study the stability of the resulting solutions using different techniques.
 The structure of the article is as follows: In Section \ref{f(Q)} we provide a summary of non-metric gravity and its extended form and also, derive the charged field equation of $f(\mathbb{Q})$.
 In Section \ref{sec3}, we derive $(2+1)$-dimensional black hole solutions for the quadratic form of $f(\mathbb{Q})$.
 We study different cases of the resulting differential equations.
 The inherent physics of the different solutions, derived in Section \ref{sec3}, is investigated in Section \ref{inv}.
 One of the interesting results of this section is the exact solution that can be derived in the quadratic form of $f(\mathbb{Q})$ gravity using the coincident gauge in contrast to the 4-dimensions.
-Among the results derived in Section \ref{inv}, one is related to the quadratic form of $f(\mathbb{Q})$: It is the weak black hole derived compared to the Einstein General Relativity charged black hole.
+Among the results derived in Section \ref{inv}, one is related to the quadratic form of $f(\mathbb{Q})$: It represents a weaker singular black hole than its General Relativity counterpart.
 In Section \ref{S41}, we study the thermodynamics of the black holes showing that all the solutions are consistent with the standard thermodynamics presented in literature.
 In Section \ref{sec:44}, we study the geodesic motions and potential of the solutions.
 In particular, we derive the second derivative of effective potential for null geodesics showing the stability of photon orbits.
 In Section \ref{multi}, we study the possibility to create black holes with multi horizons using the values of parameters characterizing the solutions.
 We conclude and discuss the main results in Section \ref{conclusion}.